We carry out and commission research relating to:

 The programme will mainly support projects in UK waters, focusing predominantly on the English fisheries and involve fishing vessels able to take part in the projects.

-The FSP panel will be particularly interested to see proposals that will help the implementation of Common Fisheries Policy reform, especially innovative approaches to the phased introduction of the demersal landing obligation.
+The FSP stakeholder panel will be particularly interested to see proposals that will help the implementation of UK fisheries policy, especially innovative approaches to landing obligation.
 Examples include, but are not restricted to:

 - mixed-fishery and regional approaches